orfeotoolbox/OTB/README.txt

 1. Using the OTB community site at http://orfeo-toolbox.org/
 2. Joining the otb-users mailing list at http://groups.google.com/group/otb-users

-Monteverdi2 source code is available at http://hg.orfeo-toolbox.org/Monteverdi2
+Monteverdi source code is available at http://hg.orfeo-toolbox.org/Monteverdi

 There is many ways to join us in the OTB adventure and the more people contribute, the better the library is for everybody!
 See at